Social Security Disability Attorney

-If your claim has been denied, or if your policy is not being honored, you may need LTD insurance representation.
-Whether your long-term disability insurance policy is provided by your employer or independent can have a big difference.
-If your insurance policy is provided by your employer, the nature of your employer, specifically whether you are employed by the federal, state or local government or certain nonprofit entities, can also have an impact.
-Insurance companies like Reliance, The Standard, Prudential, and Cigna often issue unfair denials of long-term disability insurance claims, betting that you won’t hire a lawyer to appeal their denial.
-Although there are a lot of injury lawyers in Tallahassee, there are very few Tallahassee long-term disability insurance lawyers.
+If your claim has been denied or terminated, or if your policy is not being honored, you may need LTD insurance representation.
+Whether your long-term disability insurance policy is provided by your employer or independent can make a big difference.
+If your insurance policy is provided by your employer, the nature of your employer, specifically whether you are employed by the federal, state or local government or certain nonprofit entities, may also have an impact.
+Insurance companies like Reliance, The Standard, Prudential, and Cigna often issue unfair denials of LTD insurance claims, betting that you won’t hire a lawyer to appeal their denial.
+Although there are a lot of personal injury lawyers in Tallahassee, there are very few Tallahassee long-term disability insurance lawyers.
 Contact us today for a free consultation.

-What is an Own-Occupation versus Any-Occupation Disability Insurance Policy?
+What is an Own-Occupation versus Any-Occupation Disability Insurance Provision?

-What difference does it make if my policy is employer provided?
+What difference does it make if my policy is provided by my employer?

 The law that applies to a dispute differs greatly depending upon whether the policy was provided as an employee benefit.
-If so, and if your employer is not a federal, state or local government or certain other organizations, the law that governs your insurance company’s actions is the federal Employee Retirement Income Security Act (ERISA).
-ERISA grants the insurance company with a great deal of discretion in determining disability.
+If your employer is not a federal, state or local government, or certain other organizations, the law that governs your insurance company’s actions is the federal Employee Retirement Income Security Act (ERISA).
+ERISA grants the insurance company a great deal of discretion in determining what constitutes a disability.
 However, if your policy was not provided as part of an employee-benefit plan, state contract and insurance law applies.
-This is generally a much friendlier law for claimants.
+This is generally a much friendlier law for LTD claimants.